 After about one week, fermentation will begin to slow.
 This is a good time to siphon the beer into the 5 gallon glass carboy.
+If you choose not to use a secondary carboy, then you may dry hop the beer in your primary fermenter.

-- Dry Hop: When siphoning your beer into the secondary, add 2 oz of Cascade hops.
-Just cut'em open and dump'em in.
-Dude, that was easy! - 2.
+- 1. Dry hop: When siphoning your beer into the secondary, add 1/4 oz of Hallertaur hops.
+Just cut 'em open and dump 'em in.
+Dude, that was easy!
+If you are dry hopping in the primary fermenter, then just dump 'em in.
+A brief stirring is handy to help the hops sink.
+Be sure to sanitize the stirring spoon. - 2.
 Allow the beer to rest in the secondary for 1 2 weeks before bottling.